 - Do you think this problem could be caused by compensation in my movement?

 These questions can engage the doctor in a new kind of conversation.
 Many doctors agree that movement is often the best medicine, yet they also understand that many patients don’t want to take responsibility for their own health.
-People often want instant results.
+People often want a quick, simple solution.
 Expanding our approach to chronic muscle pain and dysfunction requires that everyone participate – patients with both their own insight into their movement habits and willingness to take the time required to care for themselves, and doctors with a willingness to think outside the medical box and augment their learning.

 To learn to relieve your muscle pain on your own, at home, purchase my easy-to-follow instructional DVDs.
-To make an appointment with Martha, speak with her by phone, or have a Skype video session, go here.
+You can also schedule a private clinical session, phone consultation, or an online session with Martha